mirthhe/portrobbo/README.md

 <i>Figure 1.
 Scatterplot showing the COVID19 related deaths in summer of
 2020 in Germany and France.</i>

-## Protein visualization fucntions
+## Protein visualization functions

-The last three functions use the r3dmol package to create 3D interactive visualizations of proteins.
+The last three functions use the [r3dmol](https://github.com/swsoyee/r3dmol) package to create 3D interactive visualizations of proteins.
 Each function shows a different style of visualization.
 The input is a PDB file turned into an R object using the readLines() function.
 For this example we will be looking at my favorite protein, kinesin, which is included in the package.
 The PDBx file for kinesin was taken from [3COB](https://www.rcsb.org/structure/3COB) in the RCSB database.
 The colors are modeled after the PyMol default colors.

 Because of the limitations of this README file when it comes to showing HTML output, the results of these functions will not be shown in this